Phazorknight/Cogito/docs/gettingstarted.rst

 #.
 Save packed scene.

 Voilà, you can now place the door in your level scenes and it should work.
-You can read more about them in the manual under *Cogito Objects*.
+You can read more about this and other objects in the manual under *Cogito Objects*.